ismailassil/signature-auth-app/README.md

 ### Prerequisites

--   Python 3.10 or higher
+- Python 3.10 or Python 3.11 (3.11 is recommended)
 - Virtual environment (optional but recommended)
 - Required Python libraries (see below)

 ### Steps